tabiya-tech/taxonomy-model-application/frontend/README.md

 Failing to comply to WAG 2.0 A rules will generate errors.

-Failing to comply to WAG 2.0 AA or WAG 2.0 AAA rules will only generate warnings.
+Failing to comply to WAG 2.0 AA, WAG 2.0 AAA, or Best Practice Rules will only generate warnings.

 See [UI Guidlines](ui-guidelines.md#accessibility) for more information on accessibility.